A dating platform matches high earners who have everything—except love

 “Why add them if you don’t even like them?”

-“Well, here’s the thing — some guys don’t come across very well in the moment, but could still end up being good prospects.”
+“Well, here’s the thing—some guys don’t come across very well in the moment, but could still end up being good prospects.”
 She went on to tell me about a colleague who had somehow dredged a high-earning programmer from the depths of the candidate pool.
 The story’s twists and turns kept me on the edge of my seat.

 I asked whether she attended these events frequently.

 “Oh, I’d say maybe once a month, but I like to rotate platforms.
 You know, so many of these dating services have popped up in Shanghai.”
-Dong Jun showed me the dating platforms she followed—at least a dozen.
+Dong Jun showed me the dating platforms she used—at least a dozen.
 Although they had different names, they shared a common lexicon: “exclusive, high-class, elite.”

 “Don’t you get tired, packing your social calendar like this?”